hpowell20/cs2063-master/Fall2024/labs/Lab5/README.md

 On a smaller device (or for a very long course description) all of the text won't fit on the screen so we need to be able to scroll the text.
 You will also notice that there is no vertical scroll bar when the content is too long.

-1. Update one of the course descriptions in the CS.json file to ensure that it is long enough to scroll (if one is not already long enough)
+1. Update one of the course descriptions in the CS.json file to ensure that it is long enough to scroll (if one is not already long enough).
-2. Fix the `TextView` in the `DetailActivity` to include a scrollbar.
+2. Update the `TextView` component defined in the `activity_detail.xml` file to include a scrollbar.

 **Writeup Task - For At Home Completions Only**